night-ghost/minimosd-extra/README.md

 * fixed placement of time panel
 * time's semicolon is blinked

+v835
+* blinking of time can be turned off
+* really fixed placement of time panel

 If you like this project and want to support further development - you can do it! [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=F5UY65DJHF3TQ)